Childhood and Education Journey of Peyton Manning in Timeline

 In February 2018, Peyton Manning sold his shares of the Papa John's Pizza stores he owned in Colorado.

-On February 18, 2018, Peyton Manning drove the pace car during the 2018 Daytona 500 and made a guest appearance on Fox NASCAR's pre-race show.
+On February 18, 2018, Manning drove the pace car during the 2018 Daytona 500.
+Before the race, he made a guest appearance on Fox NASCAR's pre-race show alongside Alex Bowman.

-On January 29, 2022, Peyton Manning appeared on Weekend Update on Saturday Night Live.
+On January 29, 2022, Manning appeared on Weekend Update on the Saturday Night Live episode hosted by Willem Dafoe.

-In 2023, Manning was announced to be joining the University of Tennessee as a professor in the College of Communication and Information.
+In 2023, it was announced Manning would join the University of Tennessee as a professor in the College of Communication and Information.